 The scientific exposures load an appropriate filter, lock onto the guide and IA stars, perform any offsets, clear the CCD array, open the shutter for the appropriate time, close the shutter and read out the CCD array.
 A science template may command a number of exposures, possibly interspersed with offsets.
+Within a template, parameter lists are cycled through if the number of values is smaller than the number of exposures specified.
 Several science templates are needed if consecutive observations with different filters are required.